My name is Dr Mikey Tomkins. I work across academic research and art practices within the field of urban agriculture

 The term UA describes the practice of growing food (vegetables, fruit, livestock and other products) within cities or dense human settlements, often produced intensively, to be consumed by within the same location.

 I previously worked at Sustain as part of the Capital Growth project where I trained beekeepers in London, setting up over 50 apiaries in the city.
 From 2014 – 2018 I worked in Dallas and Iraq , developing UA as co-founder of the NGO The Lemon Tree Trust.

-I have been developing Edible Maps, a project I began in 2010, which combines mapping, artist-led walks, with talking, costumes as well as initiating food production.
-These combined academic-artistic approaches can enrich and complement quantitative approaches to mapping UA where the more productive or earnest questions of yields are brought to life through stories, enactments, and images.
-These creative approaches help transform the dead map, which could be seen to represent a necropolis, into a lived and enacted map representing everyday hopes, dreams and stories of urban residents.
+I have also been developing the Edible Maps, which I began in 2010.
+The project combines mapping, artist-led walks, with talking, costumes as well as initiating food production.
+These combined academic-artistic approaches can enrich and complement quantitative approaches to developing UA, where the questions of yields are brought to life through stories, enactments, and images.

-Implementation is an important aspect of the work, meaning that something tangible should emerge from the process.
-For example, in Newcastle (2018-2020), with the support of local gallery Shieldfield Art Works, wheat was planted in seven locations around the neighbourhood which was harvest, milled and baked as bread.
-Implementation has also happened in Dallas with the establishment of four gardens and a small urban farm, and in Iraqi refugee camps under the name of the Lemon tree Trust.
+Implementing UA is an important aspect of my work, meaning that something tangible should emerge from any research process.
+For example, in Newcastle (2018-2020), with the support of local gallery Shieldfield Art Works, wheat was planted in seven locations around the neighbourhood, which was harvest, milled and baked as bread.

 Please contact me at [email protected] for any questions.